 Your NMOSD nurse will take a history of your current symptoms, take into consideration current treatments, other illness (such as colds, infections) and how the symptoms are currently affecting you.

 - Following discussion with the medical team, a plan will be devised on how best to assess and treat your relapse.
 This may involve asking your local neurologist to see you, or if possible ask you to come to your nearest NMOSD centre.

 - Every patient and every relapse will have different features and the treatment will depend upon your individual needs.

 - It is important that you are assessed quickly during a relapse, as early treatment may prevent long term damage.

 Once infection has been ruled out relapses are usually treated with Methylprednisolone either 500mg orally for 7 days or 1gm intravenously for 5 days.
 Research has shown that both options are equally effective in treating relapses.
 Sometimes, particularly in the case of vision changes, we might treat with plasma exchange which is given intravenously once daily for five days.

 Recovery from Relapses

 The time taken to recover and the amount of function recovered after a relapse can be affected by many factors and varies hugely from person to person.
-An important factor to always consider is that any new symptom or sustained worsening of an existing symptom (over 24hrs) should be reported to either a general practitioner or NMO team for further assessment.
+An important factor to always consider is that any new symptom or sustained worsening of an existing symptom (over 24hrs) should be reported to either a general practitioner or NMOSD team for further assessment.
 Early assessment and treatment may prevent long term damage.